keptn/go-utils/README.md

 ## Keptn GO models / structs

-The go models for the Keptn the Keptn API can be used by importing: `github.com/keptn/go-utils/pkg/api/models`.
+The GO models for the Keptn API can be used by importing: `github.com/keptn/go-utils/pkg/api/models`.

-Further, the go models for e.g. the shipyard `yaml` etc. can be used by
+Further, the GO models for e.g. the shipyard `yaml` etc. can be used by
 importing: `github.com/keptn/go-utils/pkg/lib/v0_2_0`